Video Analysis

 Examining the brightest sections of the frame during the third and final failure confirms that a photon overload is the cause

-The reason the camera alternates between normal operation and its pixel-well overload pipeline reset defense mechanism as the drone flies overhead becomes clearer when we examine how the FPS changes correspond to the repeated output of true black frames.
-Typically, iPhones don’t switch the FPS of a video unless the camera detects a changing light environment.
-When the FPS decreases, the camera determines that there is not enough light in the scene and that it needs to spend more time collecting light to properly expose the frame.
+The reason the camera alternates between normal operation and its pixel-well overload defense mechanism as the drone flies overhead becomes clearer when we examine how the FPS changes correspond to the repeated output of true black frames.
+Typically, iPhones don’t switch the FPS while recording unless the camera detects a changing light environment.
+When the FPS decreases, the camera determines that there is not enough light in the scene and that it needs to spend more time collecting light for the frame to be properly exposed.
 When the FPS increases, the camera decides that there is too much light in the scene and that it does not need as much time to reach a proper exposure.
-On frame 58, the camera completes its switch to the 3× digital zoom, which typically causes FPS drops because it records a smaller area and requires more time to properly expose each frame in low-light conditions.However, anomalous FPS changes in the data begin the second time the ISP outputs true black frames, and continue until I angle the camera away from the window, which solidifies the case for a photon overload.
-This can be solidified by analyzing the difference in FPS changes during the first, second, and third blackout periods.
+On frame 58, the camera completes its switch to the 3× digital zoom, which typically causes FPS drops because it records a smaller area and requires more time to properly expose each frame in low-light conditions.However, anomalous FPS changes in the data begin around the second time the ISP outputs true black frames, and continue until I angle the camera away from the window.
+By analyzing the video's FPS behavior during the first, second, and third blackout periods, the case for a photon overload being the cause of the anomalous sensor behavior solidifies.
 Before a frame is fully captured, the ISP is built to detect an incoming pixel-well overload and output true black pixels as a defense before they overload.
-During the first blackout, this defense mechanism succeeds, and the ISP abandons capturing the image and pauses the photodiodes from accumulating any more incoming photons, which results in the repeated true black frames without a change in FPS.
-During the second and third blackout, since some pixel-wells overload before the pipeline reset engages, the ISP decides that there is too much light and momentarily increases the FPS as a result.
-After realizing that the ISP decided to empty out the pixel wells, it returns to the baseline of 24fps.
-The first blackout is the longest because the iPhone needed a high-confidence light source in the scene to quickly resume normal operation.
-Once the star is introduced, this prerequisite for resuming normal operation is met, and the camera mistakenly thinks that it is safe to resume normal operation...twice.This provides further evidence that the drone caused rapid and unusual photon alterations in the area, reflected in the sensor repeatedly perceiving a scene too dangerous to maintain normal camera operation, causing it to shut down each time shortly after it resumed normal operation, until the camera is angled away from the window.Along with this anomaly, the light continues to warp and converge toward the drone throughout this distortion period.
-This drastically weakens the argument for any conventional explanations behind any of the distortions during the video.
-Until I angle the camera away from the sky and capture the drone operators' car, after each time the ISP resumes its normal behavior, the stabilization system immediately resumes its abnormal warping, the image lag resumes, and the camera repeatedly shuts down to prevent a pixel-well overload.Altogether, the data shows that while the drone flew overhead, the camera behaved as if there was either an abnormally bright light or an abnormally large amount of photons in the area, despite no extremely bright light source being present, along with something significantly affecting the motion of the scene.
+During the first blackout, this defense mechanism succeeded, and the ISP abandoned capturing the image and prevented the photodiodes from accumulating any more incoming photons, resulting in the repeated true black frames occurring without a change in FPS.
+During the second and third blackout, since some pixel-wells overloaded before the pipeline reset engaged, the ISP decided that there were too many photons and momentarily increased the FPS.
+After realizing that the ISP decided to flush the pixel wells and stop intaking light, the pipeline returned to the baseline of 24fps.These FPS changes provide further evidence that the drone caused rapid and unusual photon alterations in the area, reflected in the sensor repeatedly perceiving a scene too dangerous to maintain normal camera operation, causing it to shut down each time shortly after it resumed normal operation, until the camera is angled away from the window.
+Along with this timing anomaly, the light continues to warp and converge toward the drone throughout this distortion period.
+Until I angle the camera away from the sky and capture the drone operators' car, after each time the ISP resumes its normal behavior, the stabilization system immediately resumes its abnormal warping, the image lag resumes, and the camera repeatedly shuts down to prevent a pixel-well overload.
+This drastically weakens the argument for any conventional explanations being the culprit behind any of the distortions observed during the video.Altogether, the data shows that while the drone flew directly overhead, the camera perceived either an abnormally bright light or an abnormally large amount of photons in the area, despite no extremely bright light source being present, along with something significantly affecting the motion of the scene.
+But after conducting an in-depth analysis of the sensor behavior, combined with a visual observation and my witness testimony confirming no bright light being introduced into the scene, an abnormally large increase of photons in the area caused by the drone's field becomes the only logical conclusion.

 Optical flow algorithm failure